openstack/charm-magpie/src/README.md

 Status messages will show the unit numbers that have issues - if there are no problems, there will not be a verbose status message.

-All actions, strings, queries and actions are logged in the juju logs.
+All strings, queries, and actions are logged in the Juju logs.

 # MTU Notes